linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 04 Spreads.md

 We should note that it is possible for OAS to be negative.
 For example, an embedded put option can generate a negative OAS.

-Finally, we should note that today's OAS is different what is discussed here.
+Finally, we should note that today's OAS is different from what is discussed here.
 Today's OAS is computed after considering all possible optionalities (e.g. put and call) and risks (e.g. credit and liquidity).
 Apparently these optionalities and risks must be evaluated via models.
 Hence, today's OAS is a trading indicator.
 In other words, after considering all optionalities and risks, if there is a positive OAS, then it indicates that the bond is too cheap (buy indication).
 Otherwise (a negative OAS), then the bond is too expensive (sell (or short-sell) indication.

 ### 4.2.2 With Model